Clarence Gaines: Winston-Salem State

 In 1946, Wilson left for Shaw University, leaving Gaines as the head coach for football and basketball, athletic director, trainer, and ticket manager.
 He also taught.
 He served as football coach for three years (1946–49), and in 1948 was named Central Intercollegiate Athletic Association (CIAA) "Football Coach of the Year" after leading his team to an 8–1 season.
 He dropped coaching football to focus on basketball in 1949.
 He earned his Master of Arts in Education from Teachers College, Columbia University in 1950.

 Gaines coached basketball at Winston-Salem State University (WSSU) from 1946 to 1993, compiling an 828–447 record.
 He led the Rams to 18 20-win seasons, eight CIAA titles, and in 1967 led WSSU to a Division II NCAA Championship, making the Rams the first basketball program from a historically black college or university to capture an NCAA national championship.

 Toward the end of his coaching career, Gaines struggled to recruit student players.
 The end of the Jim Crow Era laws led to college basketball becoming fully integrated at all levels.
 This made it difficult to lure star talent to WSSU.

-Among Gaines notable student players were Earl Monroe; Cleo Hill, the first African American from an historically Black college or university to be drafted in the first round by the National Basketball Association (St. Louis Hawks, 1961); and Stephen A. Smith, who became a noted commentator and columnist.
+Among Gaines's notable student players were Earl Monroe; Cleo Hill, the first African American from a historically Black college or university to be drafted in the first round by the National Basketball Association (St. Louis Hawks, 1961); and Stephen A. Smith, who became a noted commentator and columnist.